splunk/splunk-gcp-functions/PubSubFunction/Installguide.md

 <tr><td>HEC_URL</td><td>Hostname/IP address and port number for URL for Splunk HEC (Load balancer required for cluster)
 e.g. mysplunkinstance.splunk.com:8088 or 113.114.115.192:8088</td></tr>
 <tr><td>HEC_TOKEN</td><td>HEC Token for the input.
 Generate on Splunk instance.</td></tr>
+<tr><td>INDEXER_ACKNOWLEDGEMENT</td><td>If set to true, Cloud Function will check the acknowledgement of each event sent to Splunk.
+You have to enable indexer acknowledgement on your HEC endpoint before setting this to true.
+Defaults to False</td></tr>
 <tr><td>PROJECTID</td><td>Project ID for where the Retry Topic exists</td></tr>
 <tr><td>HOST</td><td>Host value that Splunk will assign for the PubSub event.
 Defaults to GCPFunction</td></tr>
 <tr><td>SPLUNK_SOURCETYPE</td><td>Sourcetype that will be given to the event (defaults to google:gcp:pubsub:message)</td></tr>